 - If the sharp pain is continual after resting or adjusting (round ligament pain shouldn’t last more than a few minutes)

 - If the pain makes it difficult to breathe, walk or speak

 If you experience any of the above symptoms contact your healthcare provider immediately.

-Coping With Sharp Pain During Pregnancy
+Coping With Pregnancy Pains